surifirstpin/biplus_documentation/docs/How to Create Dashboard.md

 > Written with [StackEdit](https://stackedit.io/).

 Dashboard provides access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.
-In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.
+In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive and can re-arrange the titles.
+After configuring a dashboard to your interest, you can share it with your team.
+You can create as many dashboards as you want, so you can alter each dashboard to the specific needs of the people who use it.

 ## Getting Started